jgnewman/strux/README.md

   }
 }

-// And let's create another class here, just for fun. class Bar extends Component {
+// And let's create another class here, just so we can
+// have 2 classes that talk to each other. class Bar extends Component {
   constructor() {
     super();